gregtatum/my-reviews/README.md

 ### Ignoring reviews

-Add Phabricator or GitHub reviews to a persistent ignore list stored at `~/.my-reviews.json`:
+Add Phabricator or GitHub reviews to a persistent ignore list

 ```sh
 # Phabricator